-Strategy 2 - Enhance and strengthen relationships with our interested and affected parties
+Strategy 2 - Enhance and strengthen relationships with our stakeholders

-We will continue to enhance and strengthen the important relationships we have with our interested and affected parties.
+We will continue to enhance and strengthen the important relationships we have with our stakeholders.
 These relationships are central to the relevance and quality of the work that we produce.

-To do this, we will effectively engage and communicate with our interested and affected parties during the strategic planning period by:
+To do this, we will effectively engage and communicate with our stakeholders during the strategic planning period by:

-- engaging proactively in outreach before, during, and after the standard-setting process (e.g., by issuing a survey to inform our future areas of focus or through dialogue at the Public Sector Accounting Discussion Group); - establishing more diverse and inclusive expert panels, focus groups, and advisory committees to solicit expertise and input from our interested and affected parties; - ensuring that feedback from a wide range of interested and affected parties is obtained, including from financial statement users; - maximizing understandable, plain-language content to share PSAB decisions and updates; - remaining cognizant of our interested and affected parties' ability to respond to documents for comment and implement accounting changes; - enhancing our bilingual capabilities to communicate more effectively in English and French; and - using technology to collaborate quickly and more efficiently (e.g., through online engagement activities or virtual roundtables).
+- engaging proactively in outreach before, during, and after the standard-setting process (e.g., by issuing a survey to inform our future areas of focus or through dialogue at the Public Sector Accounting Discussion Group); - establishing more diverse and inclusive expert panels, focus groups, and advisory committees to solicit our stakeholders' expertise and input; - ensuring that feedback from a wide range of stakeholders is obtained, including from financial statement users; - maximizing understandable, plain-language content to share PSAB decisions and updates; - remaining cognizant of our stakeholders' ability to respond to documents for comment and implement accounting changes; - enhancing our bilingual capabilities to communicate more effectively in English and French; and - using technology to collaborate quickly and more efficiently (e.g., through online engagement activities or virtual roundtables).

-We will also continue to explore ways to make the standard-setting process more transparent and understandable for our interested and affected parties.
+We will also continue to explore ways to make the standard-setting process more transparent and understandable for our stakeholders.
 This includes clearly explaining the rationale behind our standard-setting activities and why our decisions are in the public interest.

-In addition, we recognize it will be important to engage with our interested and affected parties on postimplementation issues to ensure our standards are clearly applied and meet users' needs.
-Along these lines, we will consider how we can further support our interested and affected parties as new public sector accounting standards are implemented.
+In addition, we recognize it will be important to engage with our stakeholders on post-implementation issues to ensure our standards are clearly applied and meet users' needs.
+Along these lines, we will consider how we can further support our stakeholders as new public sector accounting standards are implemented.

 Two additional areas of focus are Indigenous governments and customized reporting.